pycogss/pycogss-intro-to-python/installation/README.md

 # 2. Create and activate the workshop environment

+Download the `environment.yml` file [found in this directory](https://github.com/pycogss/pycogss-intro-to-python/blob/main/installation/environment.yml) by clicking the "download raw file" button to the right.
+Place this file in a directory in which you can have quick access (perhaps Documents, or Downloads).

 For Windows operating systems, open the "Miniforge Prompt" installed to the start menu.
 For MacOS and Linux operating systems, open a terminal.
 You will see that you are located in either your “User” folder (or *directory*) if using Windows or some equivalent in MacOS/Linux.

-Now, you will need to navigate to the directory where you downloaded the `environment.yml` file that was included in the email with software installation instructions.
+Now, you will need to navigate to the directory where you downloaded the `environment.yml` file.
 This will be tricky because you must use the command line instead of clicking.
 You enter a directory by typing `cd`, and you back out of a directory by typing `cd ..` .
 In MacOS/Linux, you can list every file in the directory by typing `cd` .
 In Windows, the command is `dir` .
 A useful trick is that you can use the Tab button to autocomplete directories if they are present.
 For example, you can write `cd on` and then hit “Tab” to autocomplete to `cd "One Drive - William and Mary` if that directory is located in your current directory.
 Very useful!

 Once you have confirmed you are in the right directory by revealing the `environment.yml` file in your current directory using `ls` or `dir`, type the following command